xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 kubectl get service
 ```
 You can access xldeploy UI from an outside cluster with NodeIP:NodePort/xl-deploy/
+The path should be unique across the kubernetes cluster.(Ex "/xl-deploy/")
 ## Uninstalling the Chart
 To uninstall/delete the `xld-production` deployment:
 ```bash